Follow us on networks

 As we have seen, period blood can have many different shades, and the vast majority are physiological.
 We detail them and let you know when you should visit your gynecologist.

-bright red blood
+Bright red blood

-dark red blood
+Dark red blood

 Seeing light red or pink blood can occur when your period is lighter than usual.

-Causes of a pink period:
+Causes of a pink menstruation:

 • moments of stress,